-Images are graphical resources that can be accessed with a call to ej.microui.display.Image.createImage().
+Images are graphical resources that can be accessed with a call to ej.microui.display.Image.getImage() or ej.microui.display.ResourceImage.loadImage().
 To be displayed, these images have to be converted from their source format to the display raw format.
 The conversion can either be done at :